Parenting a Neurodivergent Child in Burnout Is Overwhelming

 The school emails, the fractured sleep, the sadness that sits just beneath the surface.

-And the question that keeps circling, no matter how much you try:
+And the questions that keeps circling, no matter how much you try:

 If you’re here, it means something in you is listening.